-What is Environmental Science and Sustainability?
+What is environmental science and sustainability?

-Physical and biological science.
-Social, political, and technological aspects of the environment.
-Sustainability.
-A degree in environmental science and sustainability from Michigan Tech will provide you with the tools to create a sustainable future for the environment.
+A bachelor's degree in environmental science and sustainability from Michigan Technological University provides you with the tools to create a sustainable future for the environment.
 Integrate societal needs and perspectives with science-based environmental practices.
 Gain an understanding of the natural world in our own backyard that may be applied to global issues.
+Become what tomorrow needs.

 What will I learn?

 Students in this program gain a technical foundation in measuring and monitoring environmental factors and the environmental challenges faced by society.
 You will specialize in one of three tracks to gain an interdisciplinary perspective on Climate Science, Environmental Policy, or Geospatial Science.

 Complete classes relating to topics such as the science of climate change, wildland fire, and environmental biogeochemistry.
 Utilize team dynamics and decision making to gain skills for the workplace.

 Take courses related to policy such as conservation biology and wetlands, as well as social sciences to broaden your perspective on linkages between the environment and the needs of humans.

 Complete courses that add to your skill sets in collecting geospatial data, visualizing this data and large-scale landscapes.
 Understand physics relevant to remote sensing technologies.

 Attain the fundamentals of environmental sustainability.
 Explore social and cultural aspects of the environment and the ways in which society perceives sustainability.
 Understand the policies and regulations that affect a more sustainable future.
 Collaborate with leading scientists to address issues in climate change, environmental policy, and sustainable use of natural resources.
 Get skills to land a summer job in your field, and start building a career after your first year of classes.
 Choose an area that you are most passionate about.

 Where do environmental science and sustainability graduates get jobs?